Yutong-Shao/New-Metrics-PBT/README.md

 After completing the simulation of datasets, run the following command to perform model evaluation:

 ```
-python PBT.py <SimRootFolder> <OriginalAlignment> [NumCPUs]
+python PBT.py <SimRootFolder> <OriginalAlignment>  [options]
 ```
-- Here, `SimRootFolder` is the path to the folder containing simulated datasets for n models, and `OriginalAlignment` is the path to the original empirical dataset.
+- `SimRootFolder`: the path to the folder containing simulated datasets for n models.

+- `OriginalAlignment`: the path to the original empirical dataset.

+- `[options]`: optional flags to control which metrics are computed and the number of CPUs to use.

+   Available options:

+- `-mdiv` : run mean-diversity pipeline

+- `-ment` : run mean-entropy pipeline

+- `-cvmdiv` : run CvM-diversity pipeline

+- `-cvment` : run CvM-entropy pipeline

+- `-T N`: number of CPUs to use per model (default: 1)

 The output folder structure after running PBT.py is as follows: